Smooth melted chocolate spread (Incomplete: max_output_tokens)

 Why Cocoa Butter Is the Whole Story

-Cocoa butter is polymorphic.
-That means it can crystallize into more than one form.
-The chemical composition stays the same, but the fat molecules pack together differently.
-Each arrangement has its own melting point, stability, and texture.
+The key to tempering chocolate science is cocoa butter polymorphism.
+Polymorphism means a substance can crystallize into more than one solid form while remaining chemically the same.
+In cocoa butter, the fat molecules can pack together in several different arrangements, and each arrangement has its own stability, melting point, and texture.

 The Six Crystal Forms of Cocoa Butter

 Cocoa butter is commonly described as forming six crystal types, usually labeled I through VI.
-Different books use slightly different naming conventions and melting ranges, but the general hierarchy is consistent.
+Different sources may use slightly different terminology or temperature ranges, but the overall pattern is the same.

 • Form I: very unstable, soft, melts easily